alexjau/uqsa/README.md

 Th SA folder contains MATLAB scripts to run global sensitivity analysis.
 A version of MATLAB later than 2014a is required.
 The main script to run is called get_predictions_do_SA.m and requires access to the file Draws-Phenotype123-Scale1000.mat which is available in the UQ folder.

+The experimental data is extracted from the following references:
+Stemmer PM, Klee CB.
+Biochemistry.
+1994;33(22):6859-6866 (phenotype 1) O'Donnell SE et al. Proteins.
+2011;79(3):765-786 (phenotype 2 and 3)